wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 possibilities.
 In the incense stick simile, the stick is the body and the smoke is the mind.
 As long as the mind is busy with its contortions, it does not perceive its own source.
 The *guru* comes and turns your attention to the spark within.
-By its very nature the mind is outward- turned; it always tends to seek for the source of things among the things themselves; to be told to look for the source within, is, in a way, the beginning of a new life.
+By its very nature the mind is outward-turned; it always tends to seek for the source of things among the things themselves; to be told to look for the source within, is, in a way, the beginning of a new life.
 Awareness takes the place of consciousness; in consciousness there is the ‘I’